terraform-google-modules/terraform-example-foundation/0-bootstrap/README-GitLab.md

 Also make sure that you have the following:

 - A [GitLab](https://docs.gitlab.com/ee/user/profile/account/create_accounts.html) account for your User or Group.
-- A private GitLab project (repository) for each one of the stages of Foundation and one for the GutLab runner Image:
+- A private GitLab project (repository) for each one of the stages of Foundation and one for the GitLab runner Image:
     - Bootstrap
     - Organization
     - Environments